 Today, the studio is located in West Berkeley.
 There may be more space and more people, but we’ve never lost sight of what is important: making the perfect collar for your dog, from scratch, by hand.

 Ana - Founder

 Ana doesn’t like being called the boss, but Paco Collars was, and still is, their passion project.
 They’ve always been a craftsperson and find great reward in creating tangible, functional art.
 They spend much of their time working in the home studio on their farm where they live with cats, dogs, goats, chickens, rabbits, and their not-so-small human kid, as well as brushing up on new and better animal training methods.
 Ana is grateful that they get to do what they love every day, and looks forward to what the future holds.
 (Photo by Molly DeCoudreaux)

 Kristin - Customer Service Queen

 Paco’s Customer Service Queen is Kristin.
-She’ll get you set up with a virtual fitting, help with your questions, and send your new bling for your best friend off on its way.
+She’ll help with your questions, and send your new bling for your best friend off on its way!
 She’s a long time dog lover with a weakness for Cardigan Corgis and other herdy nerdy dogs.
 (Photo by The Labs & Co.)